-The calculation of the MVM for the SST 2020 is performed by using the standard approach in the StandRe template.
+The calculation of the MVM for the SST 2021 is performed by using the standard approach in the StandRe template.
 Due to the short duration of the reserves there is no need for the consideration of the non-hedgeable Market Risk and no adjustments were made to the calculation.

-Compared to the previous year, the Market Value Margin methodology has changed and now allows for diversification between the AER and IE2 components.
+Compared to the previous year, the Market Value Margin has increased due to the growth of the TPB.